Goyard Ibn Said: Critical reception

 Goyard Ibn Said was met with positive coverage from music critics upon release.

 Ink 19s Peter Linblad called the album an "auspicious and audacious staging" which was "artfully woven together, with a sharp sense of humor and an ear for diverse, resonant blooms of sounds."
 Noah Barker of The Line of Best Fit praised the album's "adrenaline-junky beats, acidic comedy, tasteful comedowns," and incisive political commentary.

 Grimy Goods David Sosa wrote of the album's thematic composition: "[it] is anthological in structure, tackling different issues and sharing personal experiences made grand by the songs.
 Both a concept album and a mirror to reality, it’s clear that Goyard Ibn Said is Guevara giving it his all, using the titular protagonist as a way to explore themes not often discussed in hip-hop or music at large."
-HipHopGoldenAge observes in their review, "[the album] isn’t easy listening, but that’s exactly the point.
-It demands attention, and it earns it."

 Everything Is Noise writer Broc Nelson likened the album's messaging to the writing of French Marxist philosopher Guy Debord.

 The album was featured as Bandcamp's "Album of the Day" upon release.